-- applied biology;
+- applied biology

-- biological sciences;
+- biological sciences

-- biology (specialising in microbiology);
+- biology (specialising in microbiology).

 Courses such as biological sciences or applied biology provide a wide-ranging background prior to having to make choices about specialist areas.

-You will need to show evidence of the following:
+You will need to have:

-- accuracy and a methodical approach to work;
+- accuracy and a methodical approach to work

-- leadership qualities.
+- leadership qualities

 Microbiologists work in a range of fields.
 One of the largest is research and analysis, where employers include:

-- the NHS;
+- the NHS

-- Public Health England and other research institutions and publicly funded research establishments;
+- Public Health England and other research institutions and publicly funded research establishments

 - private companies.

-Microbiologists also work in the manufacturing industry for employers such as:
+You can also work in the manufacturing industry for employers such as:

-- pharmaceutical, biochemical, biotechnology and agri-chemical companies;
+- pharmaceutical, biochemical, biotechnology and agri-chemical companies

-- food and beverage manufacturers;
+- food and beverage manufacturers

-- food safety organisations, including the Food Standards Agency;
+- food safety organisations, including the Food Standards Agency

 - health, home and personal care product manufacturers.